tripledio/tripledio.github.io/_posts/2019-03-16-modelling-out-a-restaurant.md

 These building blocks **can** be implemented technically.
 This means that when we are modelling out a solution through Event Storming process flow, we are also immediately modelling out different potential software solution.
 Even if we haven't referred or included any technologies yet, the modelled solution can map one on one with the implemented one.
 Which is exactly what we want.
 The domain should drive the design of our solution, **not** the technologies.
 Or god forbid, the database...
 In a future blog post we will talk about the relation between the modelling components and a hexagonal architecture.
 But for now, we will remain technology agnostic.

-## Modelling out a restaurant
+## Modelling our restaurant processes

-To demonstrate the use of our building blocks we will apply them to a restaurant.
-We will model out the flow between the different actors in the restaurant: the customer, the waiter, the cook... with the goal of demonstrating two things:
+Armed with the knowledge of our building blocks, we will now model out the flow between the different actors in the restaurant.
+The customer, the waiter, the cook...
+I will give a verbose explanation with the first processes.
+BUt I hope that after a while the model speaks for itself.
-+ the usefulness of the Event Storming building blocks
-+ the lack of need for early in depth technical discussions

-### Our modelling components in the real world

-The legend used in the following process illustrations matches .
+The legend used in the following process illustrations matches:

 ![EventStormComponents](/img/posts/events-restaurant/eventStormComponents.png)